Technology and Computing Services

 May 1, 2015, Honolulu — Honolulu CC hosts the Ford/AAA Student Auto Skills Challenge, a competition for high school students

 Apr 28, 2015, System — NSF awards the UH $4.6 million to support research and education network connections in the Pacific.

 New UH Information Technology Center

-Scheduled to open in May 2013, the new, six-story Information Technology Center will house enterprise information and communications technology systems and services that support modern teaching, administration and research for all ten UH campuses and students throughout the state of Hawaii.
+Opened in February 2014, the six-story Information Technology Center houses enterprise information and communications technology systems and services that support modern teaching, administration and research for all ten UH campuses and students throughout the state of Hawaii.